 So, in conclusion: don’t be like the Pharisees.
 How?
 By remembering that you entered only by the kindness of Jesus Christ; that will help keep you from judging others —

-Oh, but that’s next week’s message.
+Oh, but that’s next week’s sermon.
 I’d better stop here.